eagle-io/docs/source/topics/device_configuration/waterlog_storm3/index.rst

     .. image:: waterlog_storm3_wizard_1.png

-2. Choose the *Model* of the *WaterLog* logger and specify the number of sensors connected (this can be changed later).
+2. Select the data logger *Model* and specify the number of sensors connected (this can be changed later).
 Click Next.

 .. only:: not latex